mike-archer-be-the-brand-

 Mike Archer

-former President TGI Friday’s USA
+President TGI Friday’s USA

-former President Applebee’s Services, Inc.
+President Applebee’s Services, Inc.

 Sincerely,